 RECRUITING CODE OF CONDUCT

 Basketball Manitoba expects its member teams to conduct themselves in a proper manner at all times when creating teams.
-The following points apply to both teams in the WMBA’s Rising Stars League and to those who are running as independent club teams.

 1. Recruitment of players from other programs during the competitive season shall be prohibited.

-2. Any contact for the purpose of recruiting athletes or coaches from opposing teams between October 1st and June 30th is strictly prohibited.
+2. Any contact for the purpose of recruiting athletes or coaches from opposing teams between October 1st and June 30th is prohibited.

 3. Have respect for athletes and your fellow coaches alike.
 Do not place either in positions of torn loyalties.

-4. New players can be added to a roster so long as the player is not currently registered for any other Basketball Manitoba registered Club Team.
+4. New players can be added to a roster so long as the player is not currently registered for any other Basketball Manitoba-registered Club Team.

-10. Coaches who are contacted by players / parents who are already involved in another program are to advise their existing coach to notify them of the contact.
+7. Coaches who are contacted by players / parents who are already involved in another program are to advise their existing coach to notify them of the contact.

 QUESTIONS?